 Upgrading Local Community Amenities

 Many older housing developments were built in phases, and some of them are now being upgraded as promised.
-Few new neighborhoods are nothing more than a collection of homes on small parcels, and newer buyers expect a clubhouse, exercise facilities and community parks.
+Few new neighbourhoods are nothing more than a collection of homes on small parcels, and newer buyers expect a clubhouse, exercise facilities and community parks.
 They often make their selection of a home based on the local amenities, so upgrading community amenities can add new life to an older development.
-Builders have realized it is important to add or upgrade the communities where they still have parcels to build if they want to attract new buyers to their neighborhoods.
+Builders have realized it is important to add or upgrade the communities where they still have parcels to build if they want to attract new buyers to their neighbourhoods.

 One of the most important amenities included in many communities today is a clubhouse where large groups of visitors can be accommodated.
 People who are busy do not necessarily want to rearrange their home space to fit a large group, and they see it as a way to entertain in style without added expense.
-Many newer clubhouses are constructed with this fact in mind, and it is often a selling point for agents who are tempting people to move to a particular neighborhood.
+Many newer clubhouses are constructed with this fact in mind, and it is often a selling point for agents who are tempting people to move to a particular neighbourhood.
 The clubhouse must be pleasing to the eye, and it must be large enough to house entire extended families for important gatherings.